R0D30Sec/Meetups/1-Welcome/README.md

 2. Visit [this page]([Get Kali | Kali Linux](https://www.kali.org/get-kali/#kali-virtual-machines))to download a pre-built Kali Linux virtual machine.
 Make sure to pick the 64-bit Virtual Box.
 Follow [this video](https://youtu.be/vnX1NaF4K-Q?si=CaBKJJGIF3HaEePo)to install Kali Linux using Virtual Box.
 3. After you install both Virtual Box and Kali Linux, you will be ready to play Hack The Box.
 ## Connect to Hack The Box (HTB) Lab Machine
-Using the Kali Linux virtual machine (VM), Visit https://www.hackthebox.com/ using your preferred web browser.
+Using the Kali Linux virtual machine (VM), visit https://www.hackthebox.com/ using your preferred web browser.

 Navigate to HTB Labs
 ![Hack The Box Calgary](images/htb-labs.png)